seb1080/webOneBiteAtaTime/basics/JavaScript/Javascript_ES2015_ES6_with_WesBos.md

 // Can't be abord the loop, can't use the break keyword cuts.forEach( cut => console.log(cut))

-// loop over the prototype
-for(const cut in cuts) {
+// loop over the prototype, iterate by the index of the array for(const cut in cuts) {
   console.log(cuts[cut])
 }
-// New ES6 for looping
-for(const cut of cuts){
+// New ES6 for looping, iterate by the value of the array for(const cut of cuts){
   // can be break
   if(cut === 'Brisket') {